Paralegal Studies, Post-Baccalaureate Certificate

 3. Understand the ethical obligations of a paralegal

 The Paralegal Studies Program offers unique scheduling options, including a full-time day schedule at our Chicago campus that can be completed in four and a half months and a part-time evening schedule in Chicago in which students take one class every eight weeks.
-We also offer a schedule at our Schaumburg campus, which can be completed in nine months taking classes mostly on Saturdays and online.
+We also offer a schedule at our Schaumburg campus, which can be completed in nine months taking classes on Saturdays and online.
+Students can begin the Chicago campus schedules in the fall and spring semesters and can begin the Schaumburg campus schedule in the fall semester only.
 Classes in both the Chicago part-time evening schedule and the Schaumburg campus schedules are offered in a combination of traditional on-campus classes, fully online classes and hybrid classes in which classes meet on-campus and have additional online instruction each week.
 The delivery format of each course is determined by the program and the schedules meet American Bar Association guidelines with respect to online delivery of legal specialty courses.
 The program is not available in a fully online format.
 Pursuant to ABA guidelines, students must take at least ten semester hours or the equivalent of legal specialty courses through traditional classroom instruction.

 Applicants for the post-baccalaureate certificate must hold a bachelor's degree in any discipline from an accredited institution; previous training in the law is not necessary.
 The program suggests an undergraduate grade point average of at least 2.5 on a 4.0 scale.
-Official transcripts from all undergraduate and graduate institutions, along with a completed application form and statement of intent must be submitted to: Roosevelt University, Paralegal Studies Program, 430 S. Michigan Ave., Chicago, IL 60605.
+Official transcripts from all undergraduate and graduate institutions, along with a completed application form and statement of intent must be submitted.
 Letters of recommendation and an interview may also be requested.
 The application form is available on the program's website There is a nonrefundable application fee.
-For an appointment, call (312) 281-3186.
+For questions or an appointment, call (312) 281-3186.